yosupCheon/yosupCheon.github.io/README.md

 - Added Random Number Guess progeram with JavaScript
 - : a user insert a number (0-10) to guess a random number
 - Need to Fix:
-    - empty space on the right side (from March 16)
-    - when input of the program is valid integer with invalid item still run properly without error message
-    - : for example, "3withInvalid" still works because of 3 infront of the input item
+    - : for example, "3withInvalid" still works because of 3 infront of the input item (fixed)
 - Need to Do:
     - complete the contents
     - more projects with JavaScript and then jQuery library